 We bees would like to insert our two cents worth into the discussion and help beekeepers and others look at the controversy differently—from an economic as opposed to a nutritional perspective.
 Now we know honey costs more money than sugar in the store, but is it really more expensive?
 Money is a human invention; we bees refuse to use the stuff.
 Instead we prefer another universal measure of value, energy expenditure.

 It takes energy to do things in this world.
 All energy comes from the sun, and is incorporated initially into plant materials through photosynthesis, which is then exploited by bees, humans and all other life on this planet.
 Plants expend energy to grow ; we bees need energy to fly, collect nectar and pollen and process hard-won gain.
 Perhaps our most expensive energy cost is evaporation of water from nectar (70 percent moisture) to the final product, honey (19 percent water).

 The energy expense to the beekeeper is labor in managing and harvesting the crop, and mechanical or fossil fuel in heating, filtering, bottling and transporting the sweet for eventual sale.
 The energy costs in honey production are indeed significant, but pale in comparison to those for processing the sugar from beets or cane.
 The ground must be prepared,the plant grown and harvested, and sugar refined into a processable commodity.
 All this takes a great deal of energy, before a further expense comes into play later, however, evaporating the water off before being sold.
 Add to this the fact that raw product often is transported long distances to centralized refineries at significantly more energy cost.

 In the final analysis, we conclude that honey production is far less expensive in capital expense and energy than sugar.
-It employs more people (labor intensive) and is environmentally less costly, requiring fewer pesticides and organic fertilizers.
+It employs more people (labor intensive) and is environmentally less costly with a minimal carbon footprint.
 Now which is better, honey or sugar?